Nezruceuil/SCP-mcdp/README.md

 Go in the release tab and download both the resource pack and the datapack.
 Extract it in the correct folders.

 ## What is SCP
-SCP is a world where there monsters in 3 class: Keter = Is very dangerous ; Euclid = dangerous ; Safe = not dangerous
+SCP is a world where there monsters in 3 classes: Keter = Is very dangerous ; Euclid = dangerous ; Safe = not dangerous
 more information about classes: **https://scp.fandom.com/wiki/SCPs/Classes**

 ## link to all of the scp's